ntaylor0000/ntaylor0000/README.md

 ## Hi!
 I'm Nick
 * I'm a Data Analyst from Portland, Oregon (USA).
-* I'm focused on learning more about R, Python, and Machine Learning.
+* I'm focused on learning more R, Python, and AI/ML.

 ### Portfolio Projects